 The Main Street Café & Pub story began when two local restaurant couples, John and Faith Roppelt together with Aaron and Sharen Glugover joined hands in 1999 to take over what was then a struggling eatery known as Gulf Stream Café.
 The brothers-in-law, John & Aaron realized that Hilton Head’s North End badly needed a friendly, unassuming neighborhood café and pub serving good food at reasonable prices.
 Chef Aaron developed a family-friendly menu that specialized in seafood and family favorites, referring to it as “Pub fare with a creative flair,” for lunch, happy hour and dinner.
 Twelve years later, Faith joined her brother Chef Aaron to operate the restaurant.

 The comfortable, laid back café with an outside pet friendly deck has become a favorite among residents of surrounding neighborhoods, not to mention the savvy tourists who inquire about where the “Locals” eat.
 When your appetite calls for good food, creatively prepared and fairly priced in an unpretentious atmosphere, make a beeline to Main Street Cafe & Pub.
 It’s the place where locals like to meet and eat.

 Aaron Glugover, Chef / Partner, started cooking as a way to work his way through college.
 It soon became apparent he had a gifted palate and strong work ethic.
 His passion for food and cooking skills blossomed as well as his skills under the guidance of an Austrian/German trained chef in Weaverville, NC.
 For eight years, Aaron learned “best-practice” cooking techniques and methods, from the basics of food prep to classic culinary art.

 Although Aaron’s flair for flavors is evident throughout the menu, his talent shines most brightly through his soups, where he creates original recipes using fresh ingredients and what is on hand in the kitchen.
 He continuously seeks ways to please his patrons’ taste buds.
 “It also helps to have a talented and loyal staff,” he says.
 “We’re like family.
-Some have been with us since we began over 18 years ago.”
+Some have been with us since we began 20 years ago.”